andya17/geog323-wildlife-corridor/docs/report/analysis_plan.md

 This is a **reproduction study**.
 The part of the study which we are reproducing (the wildlife corridor ) is **observational**.

-Our research question concerns whether the wildlife corridor least cost analysis can be reproduced in R. The **null hypothesis** is that there will be no difference between Figure 5 in the original study and the reproduced Figure 5 which we create using R. The **alternative hypothesis** is that there will be apparent differences between these two figures.
+Our research question concerns whether the wildlife corridor least cost analysis can be reproduced in R. The **null hypothesis** is that there will be no difference between the least cost raster which is the output of the QGIS model and the least cost raster which we create in R  The **alternative hypothesis** is that there will be apparent differences between these two figures.

-Our method of comparing the two figures will be visual inspection due to the scope of the project.
+Our method of comparing the two figures will be the production of a raster showing the difference between the cost values in the original versus the reproduction least cost raster.

+*Note*: The study design section was updated after code had been written to say that we aim to reproduce the output of the QGIS model, not Figure 5 in the manuscript.
+This is more conducive to an analysis of whether the steps involved within the model can be reproduced.
+We had assumed that Figure 5 in the manuscript was equivalent when first starting the project, but this is not the case.
+"DD_Cost_6.tif" in the Google Drive for the original project is the raster we aim to reproduce.

 ## Materials and procedure